-Just like every other business and family in Ireland, all of us at Bradley Brand have been forced to adjust rapidly to the reality that is the COVID-19 outbreak.
+Just like every other business and family in Ireland, all of us at Bradley has been forced to adjust rapidly to the reality that is the COVID-19 outbreak.

 Within a very short space of time, new terms have filled our daily lexicon: coronavirus, social distancing, self-isolation, antivirals, underlying conditions, and lockdown, to name but a few.
 Yet, it’s often old terms, returning like a ghost, that can worry us the most.
 The word ‘recession’ is once again on economists lips as the inevitable consequence of this perceived black swan event in our lives.

 Although recessions are seen as a market correction, it’s important to note that on this occasion it was triggered by a supply-led economic shock; a consequence of social-distancing that shuttered businesses, tourism and sporting events.
 Most businesses are now considering their options, with home working, job sharing, reduced hours, and short term contracts being forced upon the country’s workforce.